Disney MoviesAnywhere:

 In the weeks that followed, I collaborated with Patricia Bellantoni (an incredibly-talented UX colleague and mentor of mine at Disney) to:

-• Conduct usability tests with QC Testers who would potentially be future users.
+Conduct additional usability tests with the same QC Testers s who would potentially be future users.

 Further, a QC Report made available pass/fail and qualitative notes in real-time after a movie title was tested.
 This allowed the internal MoviesAnywhere Producers to communicate more effectively with counterparts at partner studios to quickly resolve errors with assets delivered for ingestion.